Trimley Marshes Nature Reserve

 Know before you go

-Parking informationFree car park 2 miles walk from reserve entrance
+Parking informationFree car park 45 minutes walk from reserve entrance

-Long (2 mile) walk from car park to hides and centre, can be muddy:
+Long (2 miles) walk from car park to hides and centre, can be muddy:

 Circular walk (6 miles):

 Limited Access Linear public bridleway track to and from reserve hides and public footpath on river wall.
 Stone surfaced bridleway with some significant damp sections after rain, or in winter months

 Hide adjacent to visitor centre has wheelchair accessible ramp - ring 01473 890089 to enquire about vehicular access